jennvargas29/Health-Insurance---Python/README.md

 -  Linear Regression was the chosen algorithm to model the relationship between independent variables and insurance charges.

-📌Model Performance: Predicting Insurance Charges:📌
+📌MODEL PERFORMANCE: Predicting Insurance Charges:📌

 -  The Linear Regression model was built to predict insurance charges using BMI, age, smoking status, number of children, and region as input features.
 -  The model captured major trends well, showing that: